Stanford CS248A, Winter 2025

 Shadow mapping, ambient occlusion, precomputed lighting, real-time raytracing trends and innovations such as hardware acceleration, ReSTIR, and neural denoising.

-Scene representations (volumes, points, gaussian splats, NeRFs) for volumetric rendering, applications to scene reconstruction.
+Scene representations (volumes, points, gaussian splats) for volumetric rendering.

-Using gradient-based optimization to recover NeRFs, 3D Gaussian splats, and/or tri-plane representations from images.
+Using gradient-based optimization to recover NeRFs, 3D Gaussian splats.
+Applications of differentiable rendering.

 How the eye works, representing color, brightness, and chromaticity